sparkman60/G40-80-EFI-HACKINTOSH/README.md

 Remarks:
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-*Hackintool, OCC for checking and update settings at post-installation.
+*Hackintool, OCC for checking and update settings at post-installation.<br>
-Link to the creator of Hackintool: https://github.com/benbaker76/Hackintool/releases Link to the creator of OCC: https://mackie100projects.altervista.org/download-opencore-configurator/
+Link to the creator of Hackintool: https://github.com/benbaker76/Hackintool/releases<br>
+Link to the creator of OCC: https://mackie100projects.altervista.org/download-opencore-configurator/

 *Wireless USB Adapter to provide external dongle WiFi capability for Mac if built-in doesnt work.
-It works for me when install second times without uninstall it as first time installation doesnt work.
+It works for me when install second times without uninstall it as first time installation doesnt work.<br>
 Link to the creator of Wireless-USB-Adapter: https://github.com/chris1111/Wireless-USB-Adapter/releases/tag/V15

 Fix audio kext installed but still missing devices for output: https://www.youtube.com/watch?v=GXft2j0s4Gg